Sharpe's Challenge: Plot

 Sharpe reaches the encampment of General Burroughs, who is preparing to lay siege to the fortress of Ferraghur.
 The general is ill, so command has passed to an old, bitter foe of Sharpe's, General Sir Henry Simmerson.
 Simmerson refuses to act without orders and reinforcements from Agra.
 However, when Sharpe requests permission to infiltrate the enemy fortress, Simmerson is only too happy to allow him to risk his life.

 Sharpe and Harper pose as deserters and are welcomed by the rebels.
-Sharpe makes the acquaintance of former French Colonel Gudin, a fellow veteran of the Battle of Waterloo two years earlier.
-Gudin has been hired to train the men.
+Sharpe makes the acquaintance of former French Colonel Gudin and his subordinate Lieutenant Bonnet, fellow veterans of the Battle of Waterloo two years earlier, who have been hired to train the men.
 Meanwhile, General Burroughs recovers his health, dismisses Simmerson, and commences the siege.
 Sharpe discovers that Dodd has laid a trap for the British: they will attempt to breach the wall where he has mined it with barrels of gunpowder.
 In a skirmish, some British soldiers are captured, among them Sergeant Shadrach Bickerstaff, who had clashed with Sharpe earlier.
 To avoid torture and execution, Bickerstaff betrays Sharpe.
-Sharpe and Harper are beaten and imprisoned, but Gudin, disgusted by the barbaric execution of prisoners, helps Sharpe and Harper escape, just as the British launch their assault.
+Sharpe and Harper are beaten and imprisoned, but Gudin and Bonnet, disgusted by the barbaric execution of prisoners, helps Sharpe and Harper escape, just as the British launch their assault.
 Gudin next attempts to free Celia, but is murdered by Bickerstaff.
 Sharpe and Harper successfully set off the gunpowder prematurely, resulting in a huge explosion which kills many defenders.
 Harper encounters and shoots Bickerstaff, while Sharpe goes off in search of Dodd.
 With the fortress fallen, Dodd prepares to flee.
 Madhuvanthi attacks him with a knife when she learns that he is abandoning her; he murders her.
 Sharpe fights and kills Dodd.

 Khande Rao is allowed to keep his throne after he signs a peace treaty, much to Sharpe's disgust.
 Celia is reunited with her father.
 She tries to persuade Sharpe to stay, but fails.
 Their mission accomplished, Sharpe and Harper ride off.